vivek-698/Chaos-to-Clarity/README.md

 ## Working
-kalal_reddit.py contains the reddit api call, it sends the output to 2 csv files located in the data directory (comments,headings)
+kalal_reddit.py contains the reddit api call, it sends the output to 2 csv files located in the data directory (comments,headings) huggingface-offline.py was used to generate sentiment for headings. "headings-with-sentiment.csv"

 ## Future Work